 Nearly 14 years later, and having gone through more suffering than she cares to describe in detail, Ma is living in Virginia.
 One of her younger sisters lives in New York.
 They are both practitioners of Falun Gong, a traditional Chinese spiritual practice persecuted by the Chinese Communist Party.

-Though the two older Ma sisters are safe, the youngest sister, Ma Chunling, is detained in China—whether being beaten and tortured, shut in dark isolation, or put to forced labor Chunmei is not even sure.
+Though the older and younger Ma sisters are safe, the middle sister, Ma Chunling, is detained in China—whether being beaten and tortured, shut in dark isolation, or put to forced labor Chunmei is not even sure.
 A visit by her mother and father last year was rejected, even after the elderly couple traveled two days in the winter from Shandong to Liaoning Province.

 Chunmei is now waging a vigorous campaign in the United States to secure the release of Chunling, perhaps even bring her to America and safety, using whatever means of persuasion she and her volunteer colleagues can muster.
 Letters from the public and congressional representatives flooding into Chinese labor camps can often help.
 She even laid the case out to Vice President Joe Biden last year.

 “It’s without a doubt that anybody who’s got public attention and pressure, especially outside China, is essentially going to be protected by that pressure,” said Levi Browde, executive director of the Falun Dafa Information Center, in a telephone interview.